 As a marketing major at Messiah College, you'll develop and demonstrate a thorough knowledge of marketing theory.
 You will gain the ability to use critical thinking and creative skills for problem solving, preparing marketing and advertising plans, and developing advertising campaigns.
 You'll learn effective oral and written communication tools, a knowledge of global issues in considering marketing opportunities and/or problems, and an ability to identify ethical issues related to marketing and to articulate personal responses that reflect commitment to Christian principles.

-For more details on the curriculum requirements and the types of courses you would be taking as a Marketing Major, visit our Online Course Catalog or take a look at the printable Marketing Major Brochure.
+For more details on the curriculum requirements and the types of courses you would be taking as a Marketing Major, visit our Online Course Catalog.
+A list of major requirements can be found here or take a look at the printable Marketing Major Brochure.

 (Course catalog and major brochure include PDF files.
 Click here for the Adobe® PDF Reader®)